-- Topics for the development and/or revision of IPPC guides and training materials are selected from the submissions to the Call for Topics: Standards and Implementation as per CPM established procedures9.
+- established procedures 10.
 All submissions for topics are posted on the International Phytosanitary Portal. - Submissions for topics should be accompanied by a draft Outline of the guide and/or training material that defines its scope and purpose or include an already developed draft for a specific guide and/or training material.
 A literature review and justification that the proposed topic meets the CPM-approved criteria for topics, as well as commitment for resources to support the development of materials (non-obligatory) would ideally be included. - Topics could be submitted by NPPOs and RPPOs through the Call for Topics.
 In exceptional circumstances, the IC or SC may also submit topics. - The CPM considers the Task Force on Topics recommendations and decides which topics will be added to the list of topics.